 Carnevale, Italy’s carnival or mardi gras, is celebrated 40 days before Easter, the day before Lent begins.
 Although Venice holds the most famous Italian carnival events, there are parades and festivals almost everywhere in Italy, some of them very unusual.
 Many carnevale celebrations are held the weekend before Shrove Tuesday, the actual carnevale date, but some start two or three weeks in advance.

-Upcoming Carnevale dates are: February 13 in 2018, March 5 in 2019, and February 25 in 2020.
-If you’re in Italy on one of these dates, don’t miss the chance to go to a carnival festival.
+Carnevale date or Shrove Tuesday is February 13 in 2024 and March 4 in 2025.
+If you’re in Italy at that time, don’t miss the chance to go to a carnival festival.
 An Italian saying is a carnevale ogni scherzo vale or at Carnival, anything goes.

 Venice Carnival – Costumes and Masks

 Venice is known for its elaborate costumes, carnival masks, and costume balls and parties.
-During carnevale season, which starts 2-3 weeks before Shrove Tuesday (January 27 – February 13 in 2018), people in costumes can often be seen walking around town.
+During carnevale season, which starts 2-3 weeks before Shrove Tuesday, people in costumes can often be seen walking around town.
 Mass-produced masks are for sale all over but for a good quality souvenir, visit one of the artisan shops.

 Events and entertainment are held nightly throughout Venice, although the biggest events are on the weekends and the actual day of carnevale.
 Top public events include gondola and boat parades along the Grand Canal, mask parades in Piazza San Marco, and of course a big fireworks finale on the final night.

-- Be sure to book your Venice hotel in advance as the city can be very crowded during this period.
+- Book your Venice hotel in advance as the city can be very crowded during this period.

 - For events see these sites – Carnival of Venice and Portale di Venezia

-Viareggio, one of Tuscany’s biggest coastal resort towns, is known for its huge parades featuring large allegorical floats made of papier-maché, performers, and bands.
+Viareggio, one of Tuscany’s biggest coastal resort towns, is known for its huge parades featuring large allegorical floats made of papier-mache, performers, and bands.
 The parade route goes along the seaside promenade and parades are usually held the day of carnival, the 3 Sundays before, and one Saturday night.
 Concerts, food stands, masked balls, and fireworks are also part of the festivities, drawing thousands of people.
 The city’s Carnival Museum, Cittadella del Carnevale di Viareggio, is usually open Wednesdays – Sundays from 3:30 to 5:30 PM and Saturday mornings.

 An unusual carnival event with medieval roots takes place in the town of Ivrea, in the Piedmont region.
 A colorful parade with people dressed in period costume starts the celebration.
 The main event is a huge orange-throwing battle in the center of town, with representatives of the different districts throwing oranges from decorated carts, a recreation of a medieval battle.
 Orange battles take place on Sunday through the Tuesday of Carnevale, culminating in the burning of the scarli (big poles covered with dry brush that are put up in the middle of each district’s square) to end the carnival season.